-- Take acetaminophen (such as Tylenol) per package instructions. - It is important to avoid taking anti-inflammatories (such as ibuprofen) for mild pain while taking zanubrutinib due to the slightly increased risk of bleeding. - Antihistamines (such as Allegra, Zyrtec, or Claritin) may help slightly with bone pain. - Tonic water or magnesium supplements may help muscle cramping. - Gentle stretching and application of heat or ice to the affected area(s) can provide temporary relief. - If you are experiencing more severe joint pain, your healthcare provider may prescribe a short course of steroids.
+- Take acetaminophen (such as Tylenol) per package instructions. - It is important to avoid taking anti-inflammatories (such as ibuprofen) for mild pain while taking pirtobrutinib due to the slightly increased risk of bleeding. - Antihistamines (such as Allegra, Zyrtec, or Claritin) may help slightly with bone pain. - Magnesium supplements may help muscle cramping. - Gentle stretching and application of heat or ice to the affected area(s) can provide temporary relief. - If you are experiencing more severe joint pain, your healthcare provider may prescribe a short course of steroids.